JadLevesque/PPMP-Iceberg/explanations.md

 `__TIME__` expands to a string literal containing the time of compilation.

 # `#error`
-Produces an custom error recorded on the buildlog as well as halting compilation.
+Produces a custom error recorded on the buildlog as well as halting compilation.

 ```C
 #error "You did something wrong at line something."